I Want To...

 Biological Chemistry and the Epigenetics Center

-on what's missing in a two-dimensional view of
+on what's missing in a two-dimensional view of a gene

 Why have you and other scientists only recently begun to consider how a gene’s position in three-dimensional space might affect its activity?